phanhieu2507/saa-03/docs/messaging/SQS.md

 - resource based permissions
 - cross account
 - other services without iam role
+- same as s3 acl

 ## Visibilty Timeout
 - after polled msg becomes invisible
-- set to process time to stop being processed twices
+- set to process time to stop being processed twices (ChangeMessageVisibility API)
 - if process time takes longer can use SQS API to increase visibilty timeout for this message

 ## Long Poling